paroi-tech/direct-vuex/README.md

 export const mod1ActionContext = (context: any) => moduleActionContext(context, mod1)
 ```

-It is possible to not use `createModule`.
-But then, it is necessary to append `as const` at the end of the module implementation object.
-It will allow direct-vuex to correctly infer the literal type of `namespaced`.

 Warning: Types in the context of actions implies that TypeScript should never infer the return type of an action from the context of the action.
 Indeed, this kind of typing would be recursive, since the context includes the return value of the action.
 When this happens, TypeScript passes the whole context to `any`. _Tl;dr; Declare the return type of actions where it exists!_

 ### A limitation on how to declare a State